Internal vs. External Knowledge Base: What’s the Difference?

 What you include in your company’s knowledge base will depend on your goals and objectives, but some of the most common types of assets stored in knowledge bases include:

-- How-to do guides (e.g., how to set up a workstation, onboard a new vendor)
+• How-to do guides (e.g., how to set up a workstation, onboard a new vendor)

-- Procedures for common problems (e.g., how to handle a customer complaint)
+• Procedures for common problems (e.g., how to handle a customer complaint)

-- Guidelines for working with other departments
+• Guidelines for working with other departments

-- Information on company products and services
+• Information on company products and services

-- Contact information for key personnel
+• Contact information for key personnel

-What Is an External Knowledge Base (EKB)?
+What Is An External Knowledge Base (EKB)?

 An external knowledge base is public-facing or available to customers with login credentials.
 It collects, stores, and shares knowledge with customers so they can find the answers they need without calling customer service every time.
 This will significantly boost customer satisfaction as 69% of consumers prefer to find solutions to their problems independently (or at least try to at first).

 Having the content they need to resolve issues independently will improve their perception of your brand while easing the pressure from support to answer every customer’s question.
+Customers appreciate being able to help themselves, leading to greater satisfaction.

-Who Uses an External Knowledge Base?
+Who Uses An External Knowledge Base?

 Typically, an external knowledge base is focused on supporting your customers.
 Although not all problems can be addressed online without the help of your support team, a good portion of the more straightforward issues certainly can.
 And since it lightens the load on your staff while catering to the many who prefer self-service over human contact now, it’s a win-win.

-When selling products, particularly those that can be more complex, it’s essential to share knowledge on the best ways to use those products, get the most out of them, resolve potential issues, and more.
+When selling products, particularly those that can be more complex, it’s essential to share knowledge on the best ways to use them, get the most out of them, resolve potential issues, and more.
 More often than not, customers aren’t using products to their full potential.
 With an external knowledge base, you can ensure your customers’ experiences with your products are maximized through this information.

-Software Companies
+Software companies

 Ease the stress of hunting for information while on the phone with a customer!
 According to research, about 60% of customers are only willing to stay on the line for 60 seconds before hanging up.
 With a high call volume, keeping up with every caller can be challenging.
 Fewer calls come in when most issues can be addressed online, and customers with bigger problems (particularly ones that can’t be resolved independently) get more attention from support agents when they do call.